cbrown11/PlatformContactExample/README.md

 ## Contact.Projection.API

 - The service will subscribe and listen to the domain events thats its interested in
 - Using NserviceBus learning Transport so will automatically setup the pub/sub.
-But other transporters will needs to be configured.
-Having written in the pass so can be done via the config (SQL, RabbitMQ)
+But other transporters will need their setup to be configured.
+I have written them in the pass for MSMQ, SQL, RabbitMQ via a config file.

 Navigate to view sawagger of the API `http://localhost:58118/swagger/index.html`